top of page

 .

 We are excited to be able to run this course from a stunning ancient hazel coppice, on the banks of the River Tummel, where hazel was last collected and worked over 50 years ago.
-What joy to reinstate this woodland as a working Wood where materials can be harvested sustainably once again to create beautiful and functional craft.
+What joy to reinstate this woodland as a working woodland where materials can be harvested sustainably once again to create beautiful and functional craft.

 This course is run from the majestic Bonskeid Estate near Pitlochry.
 A mature mixed woodland site on the banks of the River Tummel.
 The wood is full of wildlife and we are truly privileged to be able to run our courses from this special site.